Observation of resonant monopole-dipole energy transfer between Rydberg atoms and polar molecules

-In contrast to the above, we report here the observation of a RET process that involves an electric monopole transition in a Rydberg atom, and an electric dipole transition in a polar molecule.
-Specifically, this process involves the opposite-parity states of the inversion doublet, $|\pm\rangle$, in ammonia (NH$_3$) [X$\,^1$A$_1(J=K=1)$ where $J$ and $K$ are the rotational quantum numbers], and the $|65\mathrm{s}\rangle\leftrightarrow |66\mathrm{s}\rangle$ transition between equal parity triplet Rydberg states in He ($|n\mathrm{s}\rangle\equiv\,|1\mathrm{s}n\mathrm{s}\,^3\mathrm{S}_1\rangle$).
+Here, we report the observation of a RET process that involves a monopole transition in a Rydberg atom, and an electric dipole transition in a polar molecule.
+The term monopole here refers to an electronic transition between equal parity Rydberg states both of which have zero electron orbital angular momentum, and not to the order of expansion in the charge distribution.
+Specifically, this involves the $|65\mathrm{s}\rangle\leftrightarrow |66\mathrm{s}\rangle$ transition between equal parity triplet Rydberg states in He ($|n\mathrm{s}\rangle\equiv\,|1\mathrm{s}n\mathrm{s}\,^3\mathrm{S}_1\rangle$), and the opposite-parity states of the inversion doublet, $|\pm\rangle$, in ammonia (NH$_3$) [X$\,^1$A$_1(J=K=1)$ where $J$ and $K$ are the rotational quantum numbers].
 The single-photon transition between these Rydberg states is forbidden by both electric dipole and quadrupole selection rules.
 Consequently, RET between these systems must be accompanied by a change in collisional angular momentum to conserve total parity.
-This work represents the first observation of RET in a cold neutral gas that does not rely on interactions at large interparticle separations.
+From the perspective of the composite system comprising the polar molecule located inside the Rydberg orbital, the results presented here are analogous to electric-monopole transitions associated with internal conversion in atomic nuclei~\cite{church56a,zerguine08a}.
+They represent, to our knowledge, the first observation of RET in a cold neutral gas that does not rely on interactions at large interparticle separations.

-When a Rydberg atom and a neutral molecule are far apart, as in Fig.~\ref{fig1}(b-iii), they interact either by first order induced or permanent dipole, or second order dispersion interactions, leading to level shifts, excitation blockade, and, under appropriate conditions, RET~\cite{deLeseleuc2017optical,zhu2025probing,christakis2023probing}.
-When a polar molecule is the vicinity of the Rydberg atom, near the outer lobe of the Rydberg-electron charge distribution [compare Fig.~\ref{fig1}(a) and (b-ii)], charge-dipole interactions dominate.
-These give rise to mixing and shifts of the Rydberg levels as the molecule interacts with the Rydberg electron~\cite{Kuznetsova2016rydberg,rittenhouse2010ultracold}.
-Finally, when the molecule is farther inside the Rydberg electron charge distribution [Fig.~\ref{fig1}(b-i)], it interacts predominantly with the ion core, often leading to barrier-less exothermic ion-molecule reactions~\cite{zhelyazkova21multipole}.
+When a Rydberg atom and a neutral molecule are far apart, as in Fig.~\ref{fig1}(b-iii), they interact \emph{via} far-field electrostatic interactions, either by first order induced or permanent dipole moments, or second order dispersion interactions, leading to level shifts, excitation blockade, and, under appropriate conditions, RET~\cite{deLeseleuc2017optical,zhu2025probing,christakis2023probing}.
+When a polar molecule is in the vicinity of the Rydberg atom, near the outer lobe of the Rydberg-electron charge distribution [compare Fig.~\ref{fig1}(a) and (b-ii)], charge-dipole interactions dominate.
+Within the Rydberg electron orbit, these interactions must be treated in the near-field where the Rydberg atom is no longer a point charge distribution~\cite{Kuznetsova2016rydberg,rittenhouse2010ultracold, Schlagmuller16ultracold, Geppert2021diffusive}.
+Finally, when the molecule is further inside the Rydberg electron charge distribution [Fig.~\ref{fig1}(b-i)], it interacts predominantly with the ion core, often leading to barrier-less exothermic ion-molecule reactions~\cite{zhelyazkova21multipole}.
+This region we simply refer to here as short distances.